kshedden/workshops/ds-academy/foundations.md

   $\sigma^2 = {\rm Var}[X_i]$ for any $i$.
-One implication of this result is that the sample means (which are natural estimators of the population mean) have estimation errors on the order of $\sqrt{n}$, since we have to "blow up" the sample means by a factor of $\sqrt{n}$ to overcome the concentrating effect of the LLN.
+One implication of this result is that the sample means (which are natural estimators of the population mean) have estimation errors on the order of $\sqrt{n}$, since we have to "blow up" the difference between the sample and population means by a factor of
+  $\sqrt{n}$ to overcome the concentrating effect of the LLN.
 The CLT is a fundamentally important tool in probability theory and statistics, and there are many versions of the CLT that apply in different situations.

 - There are many additional tools in probability theory that are used to obtain more subtle results along the lines of the LLN and CLT.
 We will not discuss